Jelly MDHV

 Road rash, or road burn, is a common injury in motorcycle accidents.
 It often results when the bike is thrown to the ground and skids along the pavement.

 Asphalt particles can work their way under your skin and cause infection.
-This type of road rash is very painful and also carries an increased risk of tetanus.
+This type of road rash is excruciating and increases tetanus risk.

 Treatments for road rash include: